strimzi/proposals/056-zk-kraft-migration.md

 Finally, the operator rolls the controllers, via the `KafkaRoller`, and waits for them to be ready again.
 They are now disconnected from the ZooKeeper ensemble which remain running but are no longer the source of truth for Kafka metadata.
+If the user also removes the `spec.zookeeper` section from the `Kafka` custom resource, then the operator deletes the ZooKeeper nodes pods as well.
 The current reconciliation ends.

 **_Status changes_**

-The FSM moves to the `PostMigration` state and ZooKeeper is not used anymore.
+The FSM moves to the `KRaft` state and ZooKeeper is not used anymore.

-#### Phase 5: Removing ZooKeeper

-At this point the ZooKeeper ensemble is out of the picture, still running but not used anymore.

-**_Preconditions_**

-The FSM is in the `PostMigration` state (as per `Kafka.status.migrationState` field) and the operator expects the user to finalize the migration by removing ZooKeeper.

-**_Trigger_**

-The user applies the `strimzi.io/kraft: enabled` annotation and removes the `spec.zookeeper` on the `Kafka` custom resource.

-**_Actions_**

-The operator starts a reconciliation and, via the `KafkaReconciler` component, deletes the ZooKeeper nodes pods.
-The current reconciliation ends.

-**_Status changes_**

-The FSM moves back to a `KRaft` state (or null) and the operator upgrades `Kafka.status.migrationState` field accordingly.

 ### Metrics